rutu-sh/player-compatibality-and-win-pred-in-dota2-using-graph-neural-networks/README.md

-# Player compatibility can win prediction in DOTA 2 using Graph Neural Networks
+# Player compatibility and win prediction in DOTA 2 using Graph Neural Networks

 ## Prelude